open-learning/git4ol/README.md

 ## Assignments

-Assignments are just commits that contain assignment material and instructions.
+Assignments are just commits that contain assignment material.
+The student can reach an assignment either by enumerating `refs/lesson@version/step/{n}` or by dirrectly checking out `refs/lesson@version/assignment/{n}`.

-We start an assignment by checking out the assignment ref to a detached `HEAD`:
+In this example we'll start an assignment by checking out the assignment `ref` to a detached `HEAD`:

 ```shell
 student@shell:~/mock$ git checkout --detach markdown@0.2.0/assignment/1